Significant-Gravitas/AutoGPT/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Concisely describe all of the changes made in this pull request: -->

 ### Testing 🔍
+[!NOTE]
+Only for the new autogpt platform, currently in rnd/

 <!--
 Please confirm you have tested our critical paths